kcomas/kscript/design/OVERVIEW.md

 ### Variable Naming
 * Variable can only be named with alpha characters of upper or lower case and numbers
-* Upper case variables are constants and exported as environment variables
+* Upper case variables are constants
 * Lower case variables are fixed typed reassign-able variables

 ## Comments